skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 A Skywallet that is being used for the first time will not have a firmware installed.

-Firmware is like the brain of a hardware device (in this case, your Skywallet).
-It is the software interface which helps the hardware to interact with both the user as well as a computer.
+The firmware is the software interface which helps the hardware to interact with both the user as well as a computer.
 Thus without a firmware, your Skywallet will not work correctly.

-Hence any message apart from this welcome message implies that your Skywallet has been tampered with by a third party.
+Any message apart from this welcome message implies that your Skywallet has been tampered with by a third party.
 Thus if you get any message apart from the welcome message, proceed to disconnect the device and contact support immediately.

 ### Scenario 2: